Varshadarshan/NL2SQL/README.md

 The system enforces **SQL safety rules (SELECT-only)** and executes queries on a **normalized relational database**, returning analytical results as **Pandas DataFrames** inside a **Jupyter Notebook**.

-Designed to demonstrate **SQL expertise, data modeling, and AI integration** for Data Analyst roles.
+Designed to demonstrate **SQL expertise, data modeling, and AI integration**.

 Key Features
 - Natural Language → SQL conversion using **LLM (Groq – LLaMA 3.1)**